-Tim Gustafson is chief authoring and content officer at Apervita, the world’s first open marketplace for health analytics and data.
-Before joining Apervita, he was a principal with Innosight, where he focused on disruptive innovation and business model innovation in health care.
+Tim Gustafson is the Chief Strategy & Innovation Officer at Compass Health Center – a leading provider within the intensive outpatient and partial hospitalization behavioral healthcare space.
+Previously he held executive roles at telebehavioral health company Array Behavioral Care and Apervita, a data collaboration platform for payers , providers, and other healthcare stakeholders.
+Before joining Apervita, he was an Associate Partner with Innosight, where he focused on disruptive innovation and business model innovation in health care.
 His projects included creating the world’s first pacemaker loan program in India, developing numerous beyond-the-pill patient programs for the pharmaceutical industry and helping to engineer a company-wide transformation of one of the United States’ largest health insurers.
-At Apervita he is responsible for enabling a community of authors to share and publish their valuable, and at times life-saving content – including algorithms, pathways, protocols, assessments, measures, and data.

 In addition to his medical degree, Tim studied screenwriting at UCLA and graduated from Williams College Phi Beta Kappa and magna cum laude.